mbid/mbid.github.io/posts/datalog-for-type-theorists/index.md

 ### Equality and fresh elements

-Standard Datalog is too restrictive to fully play the role sketched above.
+Two specific restrictions prevent standard Datalog from fully playing the role sketched above.
-Two specific restrictions are responsible.

 The first is that standard Datalog has no native notion of equality.
 This is a problem because most type theories of interest involve non-trivial equalities on types.